gongqilin/API/getting_started/request_for_an_authorization_code.md

-# Request for an Authorization Code
+# Request for an Authorization Code ( Step 2/4 )

-An Authorization Code is necessary to retrieve an Access Token from BGL OATH 2.0 Server.
+An Authorization Code is necessary to retrieve an Access Token from BGL API.
 Obtaining an Authorization token is an imporantant step, as it provides assuarance to the client that appropriate permission is being granted to access the BGL API.

-To request an authorization code, the client must send a GET request to the BGL OATH 2.0 Server in the following manner.
+To request an authorization code, the client application must send a HTTP request to the BGL API in the following manner.

 <table>
     <tr>